Hiroshi Izumi: Background

 Izumi was born in Aomori, Japan, and comes from a fishing family in the Shimokita Peninsula.
 His father, who can often be seen spectating his son's judo and MMA matches, still fishes for bluefin tuna at over 70 years of age.
-Izumi began judo at a young age and is known as a very accomplished judoka, winning the men's -90 kg category silver medal at the Athens Olympics in 2004 and the gold medal at the World Judo Championship Games in Cairo, Egypt in 2005.
+Izumi began judo at a young age and is known as a very accomplished judoka, winning the men's –90 kg category silver medal at the Athens Olympics in 2004 and the gold medal at the World Judo Championship Games in Cairo, Egypt, in 2005.

 Mixed martial arts

 Izumi made his mixed martial arts debut against New Zealand kickboxing specialist, Antz Nansen for Japan's Sengoku promotion in September 2009 after Izumi signed with World Victory Road.
 Instead of using his judo techniques to his advantage during his debut, Izumi attempted to trade punches with the world-class striker.
 Izumi was beaten badly in his debut and lost the fight by TKO.

 After his poor performance in his debut, Izumi began turning his mixed martial arts career around.
 At Dynamite!!
 2009, representing Sengoku, he won via unanimous decision over Katsuyori Shibata.
 After being dominated through the first few rounds, Izumi came back in the second half of the very final round, landing a great sequence of punches and controlling Shibata on the ground, where he utilized many hammerfists.
 This win was very significant because Izumi's father was vocal in saying that if Izumi was defeated again, that he would take his son out of MMA and return to judo.

-Izumi followed this win up with 3 more wins, including one at Dynamite!!
+Izumi followed this win up with three more wins, including one at Dynamite!!
 2010, against former PRIDE veteran and Dream Super Hulk Tournament Champion Ikuhisa Minowa by TKO.
-This is perhaps the biggest win of Izumi's career to date.
+This is perhaps the biggest win of his career to date.

 Izumi then earned a title shot at Gegard Mousasi for the Dream Light Heavyweight Championship, but lost by TKO.